VISIT OUR ART STORE ▶

 Selecting Watercolor Paints

-For bold, vibrant flowers, choose high-quality watercolor paints.
-Darker colors work best for contrast, so I recommend using:
+For bold, vibrant flowers, high-quality watercolor paints work best.
+Darker colors create strong contrast, so the artist suggests using:

 • Phthalo Blue – A rich, deep blue perfect for layering.

-• Indigo or Ultramarine – Great for adding depth.
+• Indigo or Ultramarine – Excellent for adding depth.

 Select watercolor paints.